GEMScienceTools/oq-mbtk/docsrc/index.rst

   earthquake sources.
 * *SEcondary Perils (sep)* contains code for calculating secondary earthquake perils such as liquefaction and coseismic landslides.
+* *Strong-Motion Tools (smt)* contains code for ground-motion characterization activities such as residual analyis and comparing predicted intensities.

 .. toctree::
    :maxdepth: 2